KrazenLabs/dnw-modloader/README.md

 Version constraints: `>=1.2`, `>1.2`, `<=`, `<`, `=1.2.0`, `^1.2` (same major), `~1.2` (same major.minor), `*`.
 For a bare DLL without `mod.json` describe it with `[ModInfo("id", "Name", "1.0.0")]` on the entry class.

+Check out the included "ExampleMod" for an example of a simple mod that displays some debugging information and uses some Harmony hooks.

 ## Repository layout